mohamedyd/awesome_resources/ml-datasets-models.md

 ## Large Language Models

+* [Agents Towards Production](https://github.com/NirDiamant/agents-towards-production): Agents Towards Production is your go-to resource for building GenAI agents that scale - from zero to production.
+Whether you're just starting or refining your deployment stack, this repo gives you the tools, patterns, and code examples to do it right.

 * [FastAPI-Ignite Boilerplate](https://github.com/bakrianoo/fastapi-ignite): production-ready FastAPI boilerplate application with a comprehensive set of features for modern web backend development.
 It can be used while building API-based LLM applications.